Court session 26 June 2020

 As we have explained, the Public Prosecution Service has determined that the following requests for further investigation can be granted:

 - the request to add to the case file the following audio recordings: from the Air Traffic Control Centre, of telephone communications between Ukrainian air traffic controllers (АТС Dnipropetrovsk) and Russian air traffic controllers (АТС Rostov) and of the radio communication between the Ukrainian air traffic controllers (АТС Dnipropetrovsk) and civilian aircraft;

 - the request formulated in part 5, marginal number 23, in so far that the examining magistrate will be instructed to:

-- appoint designated experts Coghe and Gallant as experts with a view to examining how the launch area was calculated;
+- appoint designated experts with a view to examining how the launch area was calculated;

-- conduct an investigation into the expertise of Novikov, Malyshevsky and/or any other staff member involved in the calculations made by Almaz Antey and, in so far as they are found to have the necessary expertise, to ask them to examine how the launch area was calculated.
+- conduct an investigation into the expertise of staff members involved in the calculations made by Almaz Antey and, in so far as they are found to have the necessary expertise, to ask them to examine how the launch area was calculated.

 - to make arrangements for all the officially appointed experts (including the previously appointed expert of NLR) to be given an opportunity to study each other’s reports and relevant appendices or underlying documents;